-Undescended testicle (UDT) is also known as cryptorchidism.
-It is one of the most common endocrine problems affecting newborn males, and it is the most common genital condition that is identified at birth.
-It is more likely to affect boys who are born prematurely.
+The more formal medical term for testicles that do not descend is cryptorchidism.
+It is one of the most common endocrine problems in newborn males and the most common genital condition that doctors can identify at birth.

 The scrotum is a small pouch, or sac, of skin that hangs behind the penis.

-Inside the scrotum is a pair of testicles, the oval-shaped sex organs that form part of the male reproductive system.
+The testicles are oval-shaped organs that form part of the male reproductive system.

-The testicles produce sperm and testosterone, a hormone that plays a key role in male sexual development.
+The testicles produce sperm cells, which are vital to reproduction.
+They also make testosterone, a hormone that plays a key role in male sexual development.

 Undescended testicles may be palpable or unpalpable.

-A palpable, undescended testicle can be felt during a physical examination.
-About 80 percent of cases are palpable.
-The testicle is usually located at the end of the inguinal canal, a channel that carries the spermatic cord towards the penis and scrotum in males.
+The testicle is usually located at the end of the inguinal canal, a channel that carries the spermatic cord towards the penis and scrotum.

-- Inguinal: The testicle has moved into the inguinal canal, but has not moved far enough down to be detected by touch
+- Inguinal: The testicle has moved into the inguinal canal, but not far enough to be detectable by touch.

 - Atrophic or absent: The testicle is either very small, or it has never formed.